Maryland manhunt ends with arrest in woods, 2 officers shot

 Officers eventually stopped Linthicum about 20 miles away using spike strips.
 From there, Linthicum fled into the woods but was surrounded by officers from multiple law enforcement agencies, with a helicopter illuminating the scene from above.
 Eight hours later and without further injury, they had him in handcuffs, authorities said.

 The ordeal began when police responded to a call about a person in distress at Linthicum’s Baltimore County home Wednesday afternoon.
-While officers were interacting with him, he fired multiple rounds and fled the scene, police said.
-One officer was hit, hospitalized for treatment and released that night.
+When an officer arrived, Linthicum’s father told the officer his son was suicidal.
+Together, they walked downstairs to Linthicum’s room in the basement, according to charging documents.

+“As they entered the bedroom, they saw David Linthicum laying on his bed and holding a high-powered rifle,” the documents say.

+Linthicum fired about 15 rounds toward the officer and his father, who both “fled the residence to seek cover from any further gunshots,” according to police.
+The officer realized he had been struck and was transported to a hospital; Linthicum fled the scene.

 Meanwhile, federal and state law enforcement joined the manhunt that would continue throughout the following day and night as Linthicum evaded capture.